 Don’t build it and expect them to come.
 Make darn sure they will come before you spend an enormous amount of time and money building it.

 2. Take feedback seriously, especially from customers.
-If you aren’t interested in getting feedback from those that you are trying to help, then you are are just creating a business for yourself and it will most likely fail.
+If you aren’t interested in getting feedback from those that you are trying to help, then you are just creating a business for yourself and it will most likely fail.
 Customers are willing to give feedback if you are willing to ask for it.
 Sometimes you don’t even have to ask for it, you just have to listen.
 When I first started selling appliances, I took note of what people would complain about when they would first see an appliance.
 They didn’t like scratches, or rust or getting a machine that wasn’t thoroughly cleaned.
 They wanted the power cords swapped out for them on dryers and the appliances hooked up.
 There were many other things things that I learned were important.
-One by one I addressed each of these issues and now very rarely hear anything but how please people are with the whole transaction.
+One by one I addressed each of these issues and now very rarely hear anything but how to please people are with the whole transaction.

 3. Think differently.
 The best way to create a business that will succeed is to do things differently and better than other people.
 Come up with new problems that others around you aren’t already addressing.